Buying a Puppy on Craigslist? Read This First

 Rescued and abandoned pets can have very different personalities from one to the next.
 Rescue groups do their best to socialize homeless pets and get them healthy, but many remain shy or antisocial with other animals and need special training and care.
 Visit your nearest shelter to meet the furry residents and give one a potentially life-saving chance!

-Reputable Online Vendors
+Use Reputable Online Platforms

 There’s no rule against shopping for a dog or pet online!
 In fact, you can search for local breeders, international breeders and multinational vendors on Google or any internet browser.
 You can check a vendor's reputation online by checking customer reviews on Better Business Bureau, Trustpilot, and several other customer review sites.